vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Publish-NsxtHealth.md

 ## Synopsis

-Formats the NSX health data from the SOS JSON output.
+Formats the NSX health data from the SoS JSON output.

 ## Syntax